Code-Institute-Submissions/Chloe-O-C-O-O-K-Milestone-Project-3/README.md

    2. If a user has submitted recipes, these will appear on the user's profile page as well as the all recipes where buttons allow user to select edit or delete
 - I want to view recipes submitted by other users
   - Users can navigate to the recipes page to view all submitted recipes including their own
-   1. Only available when a user is logged in, the all recipes page displays all submitted recipes in a Bootstrap accordian
+   1. The all recipes page displays all submitted recipes in a Bootstrap accordian
+   2. Users not logged in can manually access the recipes page, can view recipes but cannot make any changes
 - I want to search the recipe database using keywords, recipe names and by course i.e. Breakfast, Lunch, Dinner
   - Users can use the search function on the recipes page to find recipes - the search function will look at the recipe's name, its category and ingedients and return relevant results if any
     1. User can search for a term and commence the search using the magnifying glass icon or clear the search and 'reset' the page using the refresh icon